Chapter 17: Shenandoah II: Leadership and Survival

 Watts in that same measured tone his men had become accustomed to

 hearing.
 First, he reiterated what Watts already knew.
-"Captain, It's
+"Captain, it's

-ready for an attack because it’s coming”.
+men ready for an attack because it's coming".
 With that said, the two

 commanders now exchanged places.
 Dick knelt by a very distraught Earl

-Dingle and Caudill stood and headed down the perimeter a ways to join a
+Dingle, and Caudill stood and headed down the perimeter a ways to join a

 dark figure in the distance.
 That figure was his "Top", Pink Dillard,